How to Appeal a Smart Parking Parking Ticket

 5

-Escalate to IAS if Rejected
+Escalate to POPLA if Rejected

 Successful Appeal Grounds for Smart Parking